gavanw/vqisosmall/README.md

-Open "GLSLFragmentLighting.sln" in Visual Studio Express 2012 (https://www.microsoft.com/en-us/download/details.aspx?id=34673)
+Open "GLSLFragmentLighting.sln" in [Visual Studio Express 2012](https://www.microsoft.com/en-us/download/details.aspx?id=34673)

 Simply run "Build Solution" - this will automatically invoke the required scripts during the appropriate build steps.
+Make sure to be set for release and 64bit (VS defaults to debug and 32bit).

 Prepare for errors!
 I have only tested this build on two machines!